 - 1. High school graduate or equivalent. - 2.
-Current/Valid licensure in medical radiography by the State of Illinois Division of Nuclear Safety (IEMA). - 3.
-Certified or registered, by the Nuclear Medicine Technology Certification Board (NMTCB) or the American Registry of Radiologic Technologists (ARRT) in Nuclear Medicine technology.
+Current/Valid licensure in nuclear medicine by the State of Illinois Division of Nuclear Safety (IEMA). - 3.
+Current/Valid Certification or registration, by the Nuclear Medicine Technology Certification Board (NMTCB) or the American Registry of Radiologic Technologists (ARRT) in Nuclear Medicine technology.